iterative/katacoda-scenarios/basics/sharing-data/step1.md

    GIT, it is the same thing as doing a `dvc fetch` (first step), followed by a `dvc checkout` (second step).

-6. We can also use `dvc push` to upload data with from the local cache to the remote one:
+6. We can also use `dvc push` to upload data from the local cache to the remote one:

    `echo 'test 4' > file.txt`{{execute}}